EUMETNET/e-soh/api/README.md

 ### dataset_metadata_template.j2

 The current jinja2 filters will be replaced.
-It's important to just the json j2 filter when inserting these strings.
+It's important to use the json j2 filter when inserting these strings.

 - spatial_extent
 - temporal_extent